seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 | **Bond** | 3, 1 | 1, 1 | -1, 1 |
 | **Sell** | 1, -1 | 1, -1 | -3, -3 |

-## AMM
+## Automated Market Maker (AMM)

-Automated market maker.
 AMM's traditionally use a constant product function `x * y = k` to determine the invariant used for quoting.

 ## Bank Run